Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Ablation Study

-The results with varying $\tau$ are shown in Figures~\ref{fig:tau_market} and~\ref{fig:tau_duke}.
-For both datasets, the best value is $0.04$ as it provides the best mAP and R1, and top results for R5 and R10.
-A lower value ($\tau = 0.03$) provides slightly lower performance, and greater values ($\tau = 0.07$) increases the loss and the gradient magnitude, which leads to suboptimal optimization.
+The $\tau$ parameter, proposed in~\cite{hinton2015distilling}, is used to control the sharpness of the distribution related to the distance of a sample to each cluster proxy in the current iteration.
+The smaller the value, the greater the density towards the most confident value; while the larger the value, the closer the distribution is to the Uniform.
+Prior Unsupervised Person Re-Identification works usually tune it to control the gradients for a stable convergence.
+Results with varying $\tau$ are shown in Figures~\ref{fig:tau_market} and~\ref{fig:tau_duke} for ReID, and in Figures~\ref{fig:tau_50authors} and~\ref{fig:tau_500authors} for Authorship Attribution.
+For both datasets in ReID, the best value is $0.04$ as it provides the best mAP and R1, and top results for R5 and R10.
+For Authorship Attribution, the results have a marginal improvement for $\tau = 0.03$ in both 50 and 500 authors datasets, but it provides slightly lower performance for ReID.
+The greater values ($\tau = 0.07$) increase the loss and the gradient magnitude, which leads to suboptimal optimization for all datasets, mainly for ReID.
+Therefore, we set $\tau = 0.04$ for all experiments in both applications.

-Figures~\ref{fig:lambda_market} and~\ref{fig:lambda_duke} show the results with varying $\lambda$ (Equation \ref{eq:final_loss}).
+Results with varying $\lambda$ (Equation \ref{eq:final_loss}) are shown in Figures~\ref{fig:lambda_market} and~\ref{fig:lambda_duke} for ReID, and in Figures~\ref{fig:lambda_50authors} and~\ref{fig:lambda_500authors} for Authorship Attribution.
 This hyper-parameter regulates the influence of the hard instance-based softmax-triplet loss ($L_{hard}$) on the final loss.
-This loss brings a local view by considering triplets at the batch level.
-When $\lambda = 0.0$ (i.e., $L_{hard}$ is not considered for optimization), we obtain one of the worst performances, showing that a more local view of the data is also important for model training.
+This loss brings a local view by considering hard-positive and -negative mining triplets at the batch level.
+When $\lambda = 0.0$ (i.e., $L_{hard}$ is not considered for optimization), we obtain one of the worst performances for all datasets in both modalities, showing that a more local view of the data is also important for model training.
 As we increase its value, the performance increases.
-But for higher values (from $0.75$ to $1.0$), we verify a performance drop as the local view dominates the global view.
-We keep $\lambda = 0.5$ in all experiments, as it yields the best mAP and R1 results for both datasets.
+But for higher values (from $0.75$ to $1.0$), we verify a performance drop as the local view starts dominating the global view, resulting in convergence issues.
+We keep $\lambda = 0.5$ in all experiments, as it yields the best or second-best mAP and R1 results for all datasets in both modalities.